ITAL 202 – The Florence Experience IV

 Description

 The Florence Experience IV is an interdisciplinary course that builds on three semesters of previous work.
-It focuses on achieving a post-intermediate level in cultural and linguistic-communicative competences.
+It focuses on achieving a post-intermediate level in cultural and linguistic-communicative competencies.
 The course aims at developing such skills (both oral and written) so that students may express themselves in a wide range of subjects and interact with native speakers.
 It’s an interdisciplinary experience in language learning, which is possible by direct immersion in the target culture.
 The city of Florence will thus become a cultural laboratory through a series of on-site meetings: from interviews with Florentines to field trips and treasure hunts at the most vivacious markets in town, as well as meetings with students from the “Università di Firenze“ and with the Italian cadets from the local Scuola Militare Aeronautica Giulio Dohuet.
 Students will meet Francesco Rotelli and Roberto Caccavo (professional actors, directors, and playwrights).
 They will conduct language/culture in-class activities.

 Learning Outcomes